lwx270337/hello_world/README.md

 # hello_world
-following the tutorial to have a new repository
+following the tutorial to have a new repository I have edited the readme file.